Fabric Glossary for Women's Lingerie

 - Lightweight, synthetic fiber that can be used to line bra cups.

 - A smaller net design, which is taken from the construction of a fisherman’s net, usually made of nylon or nylon-lycra blends.
-These come in seamless or seamed styles, with various designs of lace or silicone tops on the stockings and hold-ups.
+These come in seamless and seamed styles, with various designs of lace or silicone tops on the stockings and hold-ups.
 Also in tights or pantyhose which are very popular with dancers and for costumes.

 - Flat Knit